 While mice in the wild prefer to live in forested areas and fields with tall grasses, they can also be found in large numbers in densely populated areas like cities.
 They tend to live in close proximity to humans, where they enjoy shelter, abundant food sources and relative safety from natural predators.

 Mice frequently invade homes and commercial buildings and set up nests in protected areas like wall voids, attics, cupboards and garages.
 Reason why mice control services are popular to help eradicate the infestation.

 The average house mouse can live anywhere from 9 to 12 months, but they rarely live out their full lifespan in the wild.

-Newborn house mice reach maturity after about a month or so, and females can breed extremely quickly.
+Newborn house mice in Toronto and area reach maturity after about a month or so, and females can breed extremely quickly.
 While living indoors, they can give birth up to 12 times per year, producing litters of up to 6 mice each time.

 In the wild, mouse populations are normally curbed by natural predators such as hawks, snakes, and coyotes.
 In urban areas where such predators are uncommon, mice populations can skyrocket.
-If left unchecked, a mouse infestation can get out of control in a very short period of time.
+If left unchecked without professional mice control, a mouse infestation can get out of control in a very short period of time.

 What attracts mice?

 Mice seek out warm areas to live in during the colder months.
-When the temperature drops below 15C, mice in urban areas will start exploring buildings for suitable nesting spots.
+When the temperature drops below 15C, mice in urban areas like Toronto will start exploring buildings for suitable nesting spots.